gl-inet/docs4.x/docs/faq/i_replaced_my_old_router_with_gl_inet_router_but_no_internet.md

-# I replace my old router with GL.iNet Router but No internet
+# I replaced my old router with a GL.iNet router but no internet

-**Problem**: Router cannot get IP address (DHCP or PPPoE) when you put the cable from ISP to the WAN Interface.
+If you cannot connect to the internet after replacing your old router with a GL.iNet router, it is likely your GL.iNet router cannot get an IP address (DHCP or PPPoE) after you connect your router's WAN port to your modem.

-**Cause**: The ISP modem has lock the mac address of your old router.
-It will not accept new router.
+Your internet service provider may have "locked" the MAC address of your router and does not accept new routers to be connected to your network.

-**Solution**: Here are the solutions.
-Either one should work.
+To resolve this issue, follow one of these methods:

-1. Just clone your old router’s mac addresss to the new router and it will work immediatelly.
+- Clone your old router's MAC addresss to the new router.

-2. The modem needs a reboot or reset to accept new router.
-Reboot the modem and try.
-If it does not work immediatelly, turn the modem off for 30 minutes then turn it on.
-Then have a try.
-You can just leave the router and modem connected although the router cannot get IP.
-Just go to a lunch or sleep.
-After you come back, it is likely to get IP already.
+- Reboot your modem.
+If this does not resolve the issue, turn it off for 30 minutes, then turn it on.

-3. Call you ISP and tell me you need to change router and ask them to reset the modem.
+- Contact your internet service provider to reset the modem for you.